Welcome to Attendance, Safety and Behaviour

 Within this work, Mr Teasdale has also established an international link with a school in Mozambique.
 Initial contact has been made with the school and pupils have enjoyed creating posters and learning about Mozambique as well as writing about our local area in order to send over to our partner school in Africa.

 Our UNICEF Rights Respecting Group have also played a key role in our petition to support our campaign to reduce the speed limit on the road directly outside the front of school.
 Many, many signatures were collected and pupils from Team Morpurgo presented the petition, along with Cllr.
-John Hart, to their County Council during their visit to County Hall on 22nd June 2016.
+John Hart, to their County Council during their visit to County Hall.

 School will again support Durham County’s ‘Big Spring Clean’ project this year.
 Pupils across school will get involved in this important community event which teaches pupils the importance of community support and engagement.